PedroAugusto31/PedroAugusto31/README.md

 <h2> Welcome to my GitHub page</h2>

-I'm a student who is learning how to make games and websites, I'm currently learning how to program using C# with Unity and some intermediary things of web development
+I'm a student who is learning how to make games and websites, I'm currently learning how to program using C# with Unity and some intermediary things of web development.

 > <h2> Tecnologies👨‍💻 </h2>
 Currently studying🚀: